MisaelPecorari/rooftop-challenge/README.md

 This project was built using Maven as dependency manager and JDK11, so please make sure you have them installed and well configured.

 ### How to run
-From the command line, we need to clean, install dependencies and compile the project: `mvn clean package -DskipTests`
+At project's root and from the command line, we need to clean, install dependencies and compile the project: `mvn clean package -DskipTests`

 Then, we can run one or multiple tests as follows:
 1. Run all tests: `mvn test`